couchbaselabs/sdk-rfcs/rfc/0064-sdk3-field-level-encryption.md

 Attempting to read an unencrypted field via the crypto view has the same result as if the field does not exist.

-Here’s an example of how a developer might use JsonObjectCrypto to perform manual encryption and decryption:
+Here's an example of how a developer might use JsonObjectCrypto to perform manual encryption and decryption:

 ```java